 214 Sunset Ridge Drive Seneca, SC 29672

-A brand new, 50 year architectural roof will in slate gray has been installed on this beautiful waterfront home with its panoramic view down the main lake from this custom home.
-Built in 2000 by Vick Construction, the design captures the sparkling Lake Keowee water views from floor to ceiling windows with stunning views from the Master Suite, Great room, and Kitchen/ breakfast room.
+Certainly one of the very best waterfront homesites on Lake Keowee.
+Your own private beach, covered dock, a gentle lot from the front of the home with its circular driveway providing plenty of parking to the grassy lakefront and beach.
+Do you have someone in your family that you deeply cherish that might have trouble getting to enjoy your covered dock?
+This homesite easily meets those needs.
+This home's gentle slope makes that possible.
+A brand new, 50-year architectural roof in slate gray was installed in October 2018 on this beautiful waterfront home with its panoramic view of Lake Keowee.
+The design captures the sparkling Lake Keowee water views from floor to ceiling windows with stunning views from the Master Suite, Great room, and Kitchen/ breakfast room.
 Three fireplaces, one in the Master Bedroom, one in the Great room and one in the terrace level Great room, add ambiance to this special Lake Keowee home.
 The waterfront deck has an incredible long water view and overlooks a gentle lawn that leads to a sparkling private, sandy beach and to the covered dock.
 The main level hosts an oversized Master bedroom plus two additional bedrooms plus a full bath for your guests.
 The Master Bathroom features travertine tiles, a roman tile shower which is approximately 4 x 7.
 The home has a surround sound, security system, and central vacuum.
 The terrace level is all about the views and entertaining family and friends as the space mimics the main level as the entertainment area is all open and features a 2nd kitchen, large great room/rec room, all windows/glass doors in this area face Lake Keowee and open to a patio leading to the gentle lawn, beach, dock, and water.
 A workshop/storage with exterior access is perfect for lake toy storage such as kayaks, paddleboards, noodles, life jackets/vests, etc. The views compliment this finely crafted waterfront home.
 Be sure to view the drone video so you can experience the beauty of this home and its location on Lake Keowee close to Seneca.
 There are many improvements to this home including the 50-year roof installed in October 2018 with a transferable warranty.
 The owner has replaced the decking boards and stair boards within the past two years; the main level AC unit has been replaced.
 The lower level kitchen was expanded to add the convection/oven range which has never been used!
 Granite countertops and tile backsplash have been added, the downstairs bath counter of stone/quartz replaced a laminate counter, added additional drawers in this downstairs bath along with a mirrored wall, the laminate top in the laundry was replaced with a Corian counter and a bottom mount sink.
 The owners added a wall-mounted shower head and mixer valve to the master shower and sliding glass doors to both bathtubs.
-Cabinets , countertops, tile backsplash and sink were added in the storage area.
+Cabinets, countertops, tile backsplash and sink were added in the storage area.
 One of the most impressive improvements was the addition of wooden beams on the lower level ceiling to add character.
 An irrigation pump was added as well which draws from the lake.
 Wallpaper was removed and many of the rooms have been repainted.
 There are renderings for two possible outdoor shaded areas if a buyer is interested: off the breakfast room with an enclosed porch and the other is a gabled roof over the existing deck.
 This finely crafted waterfront home that is located close to town features exceptional views, water, and beach.
 The lower or terrace level features the 3rd fireplace, a lower level kitchen, two more bedrooms, a full bath, and laundry with an additional shower.
 In total, you have five bedrooms available to house your guests!
 The information provided is believed to be correct.
 Please verify.

 Community - Seneca